aphraz/cw-mcp/README.md

 ### Application Management
 ```
-You: "I have a WordPress site that's running slowly.
-Can you help diagnose?"
-Claude: I'll check your application metrics and server resources...

 You: "What are the database credentials for my e-commerce app?"
 Claude: I'll retrieve the application credentials securely...